amn32/ML_implementations/README.md

 Here is a collection of the models and algorithms I have implemented in Python.
 Please refere to the relevant notebooks in the ML_notebooks folder for guided explanations.

-Full documentation may be found [here](./docs/build/html/index.html)
+Full documentation coming soon as a readthedocs webpage - full conversion to Numpy style docstring in progress

 ## Usage